noise-lab/security-course/docs/assignments/access.md

    not be represented at all.
 This is a common problem with Internet

    a.
 What types of questions can be answered with this type of sample?
    b.
-What types of questions cannot be answered with this type of sample?:w
+What types of questions cannot be answered with this type of sample?

 2. **Metrics.** The FCC report includes a number of metrics, including download speed, upload speed, and latency.
 There is also a web browsing